Scott Foresman: Publisher of early readers series

-Relocation of its headquarters

-In 1966, Scott, Foresman moved from Chicago to a facility designed by Jeffery Finkle at a new location in Glenview, Illinois; a new distribution center was opened in Pinola, Indiana.
-After the spinoff of Pearson K12 to Savvas Learning Company, the Glenview location was put up for sale in 2020.

-Acquisions and mergers
+Acquisitions and mergers

-Scott, Foresman became a public corporation and was listed on the New York Stock Exchange.
+Scott, Foresman became a public corporation as SFN Companies and was listed on the New York Stock Exchange.
 William Morrow and Company and South-Western Publishing were acquired by Scott, Foresman in 1967.
 Morrow was sold to the Hearst Corporation in 1981.

-The company was taken private in a leveraged buyout in 1985.
+SFN was taken private in a leveraged buyout in 1985.
 In 1986, Time Inc. bought Scott, Foresman and International Thomson bought South-Western.
 Around that time the comma was dropped from the company's name.
 Three years later, Time sold Scott Foresman to HarperCollins, the book publishing subsidiary of News Corporation.
 In 1996, News Corp sold the brand to Pearson PLC, the global publisher and owner of Penguin and the Financial Times.
 Then Scott Foresman, along with more than 100 other educational brands, merged to become Pearson, with Scott Foresman adopting the new name, Pearson Scott Foresman.
 In February 2019, Pearson spun off its US-based K-12 courseware business, which was renamed Pearson K12 Learning.
 The newly independent K-12 publishing company later rebranded as Savvas Learning Company in May 2020.

-Legacy of publications

-Scott Foresman were well known for their publications of the popular Thorndike Barnhart range of school dictionaries, namely the Scott Foresman Advanced Dictionary, Scott Foresman Intermediate Dictionary, and Scott Foresman Beginning Dictionary also published as the Thorndike Barnhart Student Dictionary, the Thorndike Barnhart Advanced Junior Dictionary, and the Thorndike Barnhart Junior Dictionary.
-These dictionaries were abandoned in the first year of Scott Foresman's acquisition by Pearson Education in 1998.
+The trademark registration for Scott Foresman is now owned by Savvas Learning Company.